What Is a Credit Card, and How Do the Charges Work?

 You have to pay your balance in full before the end of the grace period if you want to avoid paying interest.
 However, the credit card issuer usually doesn’t require you to pay back all of what you owe at once, but you must pay at least the minimum payment by the due date to avoid a late penalty.
 Paying only the minimum is the slowest and most expensive way to pay off your credit card balance.

-However, it's important to always pay at least the minimum amount on time each month to maintain a good credit history and to avoid late fees.
+It's important to always pay at least the minimum amount on time each month to maintain a good credit history and to avoid late fees.
 As you build a stable credit history, you may qualify for a lower interest rate on the card.

 Reviewing Your Credit Card Activity